-C410.2.2 Refrigerated display cases.
+C410.2.2 Refrigerated display cases (Mandatory).
 Site-assembled or site-constructed refrigerated display cases shall comply with the following:

 Lighting and glass doors in refrigerated display cases shall be controlled by one of the following:

 Time switch controls to turn off lights during nonbusiness hours.
 Timed overrides for display cases shall turn the lights on for up to 1 hour and shall automatically time out to turn the lights off.